An overview of the archive, accessing the Archive, and how to order copies of Archive material

 Obtaining copies of archive material

 Our Archive houses a high quality studio camera and lighting system, which allows us to make reproduction copies of our historic documents without damaging them.
-Reproduction copies can then be provided as printed copies or as digital images on CD/DVD.
+Reproduction copies can then be provided as printed copies or as digital images.
 Please see the table below for all of our product/service costs.
 Please remember to add to your estimate:

 - handling charge (minimum of £15 per order)